 Ron Argo has been a carpenter, a psych-ward aide, a photographer, a Florida Keys boat captain, an award-winning newspaper reporter, a combat correspondent in LBJ’s war, a plumber, electrician, all-around jack and restorer of old houses, a would-be musician and artist who can no longer play some stringed instruments with the arthritis, who went to jail a time or two but never had to post bail, a voter in all elections--except in Vietnam where the idea was ludicrous.
 He was never a bartender, bouncer or preacher.
-Nor did he ever hold political office, if you don’t count chairing a citizen’s committee appointed by a board of supervisors to fight corruption over animals' rights to, say, sterilization.
+Nor did he ever hold political office, if you don’t count chairing a citizen’s committee appointed by a board of supervisors in part to fight corruption over animals' rights to sterilization.

 He has published one of the more important American war novels of the last century, being compared by critics to Mailer, Dos Passos, Jones and Crane.